 Edited by Enrico Colombatto

 Chapter 19: The Governance of Localized Technological Knowledge and the Evolution of Intellectual Property Rights

-Cristiano Antonelli* Introduction The economics of intellectual property rights has been characterized by an evolution that parallels and reﬂects the major shifts in the economics of technological knowledge that have occurred in recent years.
+19 The governance of localized technological knowledge and the evolution of intellectual property rights Cristiano Antonelli* Introduction The economics of intellectual property rights has been characterized by an evolution that parallels and reﬂects the major shifts in the economics of technological knowledge that have occurred in recent years.
 This work provides an analysis of the effects of the changing foundations of the economics of knowledge upon the assessment of the design and the characteristics of intellectual property rights.
 To do this, the chapter relies on a systemic approach to understanding the mechanisms of the institutional set-up that are most conducive to foster the rate of introduction of technological knowledge and hence technological change.
 The systemic analysis of the interdependent and complementary conditions of access and exclusion to the ﬂows of technological interactions, transactions, coordination and communication that are speciﬁcally designed to organize the generation and the distribution of technological knowledge provides the appropriate context into which the role of each mechanism and speciﬁcally intellectual property rights can be assessed (Jaffe 2000, Nelson and Sampat 2001).
 Major changes occurred in the economic understanding of knowledge in the second part of the twentieth century.
 Knowledge was ﬁrst regarded as a typical public good that markets and proﬁt-seeking agents could not produce in the appropriate quantities and with the appropriate characteristics.
 These theoretical ingredients paved the way to the build-up of the infrastructure for the public provision of knowledge.
-Consensus on the analysis of the public good character of knowledge was ﬁrst contrasted and eventually replaced by the new argument about the quasi-private...
+Consensus on the analysis of the public good character of...

 You are not authenticated to view the full text of this chapter or article.